Lake Christopher: Geography

 Lake Christopher sits directly northeast of Mount Christopher, a steeply sloped peak.
 This lake is very deep for its relatively small size compared to other Maine lakes.
-With a maximum depth of 63 ft deep, it has a volume of 9172 acre-feet and a surface area of only 276 acres, giving a volume-to-surface area ratio of 33:1 (acre-feet to acres), one of the highest in Oxford County.
+With a maximum depth of 63 ft deep, it has a volume of 9,172 acre-feet and a surface area of only 276 acres, giving a volume-to-surface area ratio of 33:1 (acre-feet to acres), one of the highest in Oxford County.

 Lake Christopher's inflow is mainly spring-fed.
 There is some inflow from two very small streams connected to small ponds on the east side of the lake.
 Outflow is a stream that becomes the Little Androscoggin River.
-Water from the lake is not ideal for drinking water, partially due to high levels of colored dissolved organic matter, so local residents get drinking water from a nearby spring on Route 26.
+Water from the lake is not ideal for drinking, partially due to high levels of colored dissolved organic matter, so local residents get drinking water from a nearby spring on Route 26.

 There is a small shallow beach area at the northwest end of the lake and a boat ramp at southeast end.

 Although the lake is only a short distance away from South Pond, Maine, on a map, there is no waterway connecting the two bodies of water.

-An infestation of the invasive plant called variable leaf milfoil (Myriophyllum heterophyllum), began in a cove on the northeast side of the lake in 2002.
-Over the years there has been a gradual recovery, with most milfoil eradicated by 2020.
+An infestation of the invasive plant called variable leaf milfoil (Myriophyllum heterophyllum) began in a cove on the northeast side of the lake in 2002.
+Over the years, there has been a gradual recovery, with most milfoil eradicated by 2020.

 The lake is home to loons, herons, and many species of songbirds.

 Several species of fish dwell in the lake, including brook trout, largemouth bass, and landlocked salmon.
 Winter ice fishing is popular on this lake.

 There are two other lakes known as Bryant Pond in Maine, one in Hiram, Oxford county, and another in Fort Fairfield, Aroostook county.